 Conducting evacuation fire drills in all on campus residence halls each fall and spring semester.

-Providing fire extinguisher training to students and staff.
+Providing fire extinguisher training to students and employees.

-Inspecting, testing and maintaining fire protections systems in accordance with federal, state and local standards.
+Inspecting, testing and maintaining fire protection systems in accordance with federal, state and local standards.

 Conducting regular fire and safety inspections of Baylor owned properties.